apassero01/Vaccination-Rate-Predictive-Model/README.md

 # Vaccination-Rate-Predictive-Model
-Model to predict the COVID-19 vaccination rate of counties using related attributes.
-This project used county data of attributes that contributed to vaccination rate.
-This program analyzed attributes in order to create a model that could sucessfully predict the vaccination rate of a country based on other factors.
+This is Model to predict the COVID-19 vaccination rate of counties using related attributes.
+This project used county data of attributes that contributed to vaccination rates.
+This program analyzed attributes in order to create a model that could successfully predict the vaccination rate of a country based on these other factors.